Maksim-Gro/Maksim-Gro-foe-city-road-optimizer/README.md

 4. **Delete Buildings**
    - Click the "×" button on any building in the sidebar
    - Town Hall cannot be deleted

-5. **Building Sets**
-   - Create sets to organize buildings
-   - Add buildings to sets when creating them
-   - Useful for managing large cities

 ### Optimization